UF-Carpentry/2020-09-28-Intro_to_R/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
+You should have permission to install software on your laptop.
+Before the workshop, please make sure that your laptop has <a href="#setup">a few specific software packages installed</a>.
 </p>

 {% comment%}